-ELIZABETH DO NOVAN Age 70 Director Since 2019 Ms. Donovan was an early member, and at the time, one of the few women on the Chicago Board Options Exchange.
+Age 72 Director Ms. Donovan was an early member, and at the time, one of the few women on the Chicago Board Options Exchange.
 She subsequently became an independent broker representing major institutional options orders and has been retired from employment for more than five years.
-Ms. Donovan was nominated to serve as a director of the Company because of her knowledge of market dynamics and institutional trading practices, knowledge acquired through her 18-year tenure as a fiduciary representative amidst an array of market conditions.
-She currently serves as Chairwoman of the Nominating and Governance Committee.

-WILLIAM C. DR WILLIAM C. DRUMMOND Age 69 Mr. Drummond, a Certified Public Accountant, has served as a Principal of The Marston Group PLC, a CPA and advisory firm, since 2013.
-Pr Director Since 2022 he was a Partner at Ernst & Young LLP.
-2022 Mr. Drummond was nominated to serve as a director of the Company because of his strength in the area of accounting, combined with his financial acumen, and his knowledge of and experience with tax and audit matters.
+Since 2019 Ms. Donovan was nominated to serve as a director of the Company because of her knowledge of market dynamics and institutional trading practices, knowledge acquired through her 18-year tenure as a fiduciary representative amidst an array of market conditions.
+She currently serves as Chairwoman of the Nominating and Governance Committee, and is also a member of the Compensation and Personnel Development Committee.
+WILLL AM C. DRUMMOND Age 71 Mr. Drummond, a Certified Public Accountant, has served as a Principal of The Marston Group PLC, a CPA and advisory firm, since 2013.
+Prior to that, he was a Partner at Director Ernst & Young LLP ("EY").
+Since 2022 Mr. Drummond was nominated to serve as a director of the Company because of his strength in the area of accounting, combined with his financial acumen, and his knowledge of and experience with tax and audit matters.
 He currently serves on the Audit Committee.

-Age 78 Mr. Gladstein served as Chairman of the Board of Directors of the Company from 2013 to 2015, and was previously a director of the Company from 199 Director Since 2000 to 1994.
-Mr. Gladstein is currently an independent investor and consultant.
+GARYS S. GLADSTEIN Age 80 Mr. Gladstein served as Chairman of the Board of Directors of the Company from 2013 to 2015, and was previously a director of the Company from 1990 to 1994.
+Mr. Director Since 2000 Gladstein is currently an independent investor and consultant.
 From the beginning of 2000 to August 31, 2004, Mr. Gladstein was a Senior Consultant at Soros Fund Management.
 He was a partner and Chief Operating Officer at Soros Fund Management from 1985 until his retirement at the end of 1999.
 During the past five years, Mr. Gladstein also served as a director of Inversiones y Representaciones Sociedad Anónima, Darien Rowayton Bank and a number of private companies.

 Mr. Gladstein was nominated to serve as a director of the Company because of his financial and accounting expertise, combined with his years of experience providing strategic advisory services to complex organizations.
-In addition, having been a member of the compensation, audit and othe committees of public company boards, Mr. Gladstein is deeply familiar with corporate governance issues.
-He currently serves on the Compensation an Personnel Development Committee.
+In addition, having been a member of the compensation, audit and other committees of public company boards, Mr. Gladstein is deeply familiar with corporate governance issues.
+He currently serves on the Compensation and Personnel Development Committee.